 Strategy dictates spend.

 What this means, is that businesses tend to spend money and energy on things that will advance their strategic goals.
 If something doesn’t directly align with the business strategy, it is much more likely to be cut or de-prioritized once budgets are established or tightened.

-To ensure you are positioned well before discussing rates and costs of your services, make sure there is clear alignment with the customer’s definition of success for this specific project or initiative, which is indicative of what they value – and it will most certainly have to do with the things that fit into their strategy and will help advance their goals.
+To ensure you are positioned well before discussing rates and costs of the services you are selling, make sure there is clear alignment with the customer’s definition of success for this specific project or initiative, which is indicative of what they value – and it will most certainly have to do with the things that fit into their strategy and will help advance their goals.

 Before heading into a meeting where the objective is to propose a solution to a potential customer, ask yourself these questions: